Cutting a tree with Subgraph Complementation is hard, except for some small trees: Introduction

 We study subgraph complementation to $H$-free graphs, where $H$ is a tree.
-We come up with a set $\mathcal{T}$ of 40 trees of at most 13 vertices such that if $T\notin \mathcal{T}$, then subgraph complementation to $T$-free graphs is \NPC.
-Further these hard problems do not admit subexponential-time algorithm, assuming the Exponential-Time Hypothesis.
-These 40 trees include some paths, stars, bistars (trees with 2 internal vertices), tristars (trees with 3 internal vertices), and some subdivisions of claw.
+We come up with a set $\mathcal{T}$ of 41 trees of at most 13 vertices such that if $T\notin \mathcal{T}$, then subgraph complementation to $T$-free graphs is \NPC.
+Further, we prove that, these hard problems do not admit subexponential-time algorithms, assuming the Exponential-Time Hypothesis.
+These 41 trees include some paths, stars, bistars (trees with 2 internal vertices), tristars (trees with 3 internal vertices), and some subdivisions of claw.
 Among these, for four paths ($P_\ell$, for $1\leq \ell\leq 4$), the problem is known to be polynomial-time solvable.
-So, our result leaves behind only 36 open cases.
-Additionally, we prove that the problem is hard when $H$ is a 5-connected prime non-self-complementary graph with at least 18 vertices.
+So, our result leaves behind only 37 open cases, which are listed in Figure \ref{table:opencases}.
+Additionally, we prove that the problem is hard when $H$ is a 5-connected non-self-complementary prime graph with at least 18 vertices.
 As a separate result, we obtain that the problem can be solved in polynomial-time when $H$ is a paw (the unique connected graph on 4 vertices having a single triangle).